eurostat/NLP4Stat/Enrichment/README.md

 3. **/Spacy_NER/Glossary_NamedEntities_V2.ipynb**: Python Jupyter notebook with test of the Spacy NER engine on the SE Glossary articles.

     * **Interactive notebook**: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/KSpiliop/Spacy_NER/main?filepath=Glossary_NamedEntities_V2.ipynb)
-    * Please run once to download the English vocabulary, then comment-out the relevant command at the top of the file.
+    * Please run once only the first chunk to download the English Spacy vocabulary.
+Then comment-out the relevant command in the first chunk (_!{sys.executable} -m spacy download en_) and run all.